Raja Veetu Pillai: Production

 The film originally began production under the title Inba Nila, with M. G. Ramachandran starring.
 It was later shelved, but restarted production under the title Raja Veetu Pillai, with Ramachandran now replaced by Jaishankar.

 Soundtrack

 All the songs were written by Vaali and the music was composed by S. M. Subbaiah Naidu.

+Reception

+Kalki wrote what's new in this film, you have to put on magnifying glasses and see.
+A research team can be appointed for this.